10 Dead, 30 Injured As Vehicle Hits Crowd In New Orleans: City Authorities - UrduPoint

 10 Dead, 30 Injured As Vehicle Hits Crowd In New Orleans: City Authorities

+At least 10 people were killed and 30 injured Wednesday when a vehicle plowed overnight into a New year's crowd in the heart of the thriving New Orleans tourist district, authorities in the southern US city said

-Washington, (APP - UrduPoint / Pakistan Point News - 1st Jan, 2025) At least 10 people were killed and 30 injured when a vehicle plowed into a crowd in a popular tourist district in the US city of New Orleans, city authorities said Wednesday.
+New Orleans, (APP - UrduPoint / Pakistan Point News - 1st Jan, 2025) At least 10 people were killed and 30 injured Wednesday when a vehicle plowed overnight into a New year's crowd in the heart of the thriving New Orleans tourist district, authorities in the southern US city said.

-and 10 fatalities," NOLA Ready, New Orleans emergency preparedness program, said in a statement.
+Emergency authorities said the incident took place at approximately 3:15 am (0915 GMT).

-Emergency authorities did not state the time of the incident, but the area would have been packed with revellers celebrating New Year in the district known as the French Quarter.
+At that hour, the area would been packed with revellers celebrating New Year in the French Quarter district, renowned for its bars, restaurants and jazz history.

-US media outlet CBS news cites witnesses saying a truck rammed into the crowd at "high speed" before its driver jumped out and started firing a weapon, with police returning fire.
+CBS News television reported witnesses saying a truck rammed into the crowd before its driver jumped out and started exchanging gunshots with police.

+A white truck crashed through a barricade "at a high rate of speed," witnesses Jim and Nicole Mowrer told CBS.

+"Once it was past us, we did hear gunfire, saw police running that direction," Nicole Mowrer said.

 Recent Stories